Stock market today: Asian stocks follow Wall St up after strong US jobs report

-BEIJING (AP) — Asian stocks followed Wall Street higher on Monday after strong U.S. hiring data coupled with scant wage gains suggested a possible recession might be further away, but also that inflationary pressures are weakening.
+BEIJING (AP) — Asian stocks followed Wall Street higher on Monday after strong U.S. hiring data suggested a possible recession might be further away, while smaller wage gains stoked hopes inflationary pressures are weakening.

 Tokyo's benchmark gained almost 2%.
 Shanghai, Hong Kong and Seoul also rose.